samikwangneo/bitcamp2025/README.md

 * **Personalized Recommendations:** Get course suggestions tailored to your academic progress and interests.
 * **Agentic AI Workflows:** Utilizes **Google's AI Developer Kit (ADK)** to create intelligent agents that can reason, plan, and execute complex advising tasks.
 * **Automated Degree Audits:** Employs **Playwright** to securely log in and automatically fetch up-to-date degree audit data on behalf of the user.
-* **Natural Language Understanding:** Ask questions in plain English and get accurate answers from a **custom NLP model** trained on official UMD advising PDFs and documents.
+* **Natural Language Understanding:** Ask questions in plain English and get accurate answers from an **NLP model** trained on official UMD advising PDFs and documents.
 * **Mobile First:** A cross-platform application built with **React Native** for a seamless experience on both iOS and Android.

 ## 🏆 Bitcamp 2025 Hackathon Winner